-The term "Work" means the construction and services required by the Contract Documents, whether completed or partially completed, and includes all other labor, materials, equipment, supplies, and services reasonably inferable from the Contract Documents as necessary to be provided by the Contractor to fulfill its obligations under the Contract Documents to complete the Project, and all other labor, materials, services, and items required to produce fully connected, complete, code-compliant, operational and functional systems and finishes.
+The term "Work" means the construction and services required by the Contract Documents, whether completed or partially completed, and includes all other labor, materials, equipment and services reasonably inferable from the Contract Documents as necessary to fulfill the Contractor's obligations and all labor, services, materials or other items required to produce fully connected, complete, operational and functional systems and finishes.
 The Work may constitute the whole or a part of the Project.

-- c.
-Add the following Subparagraphs 1.1.5.1, 1.1.5.2, 1.1.5.3, and 1.1.5.4 to 1.1.5: - § 1.1.5.1 Dimensions indicated on the Drawings shall be followed.
+c.
+Add the following Subparagraphs 1.1.5.1, 1.1.5.2, 1.1.5.3, and 1.1.5.4 to 1.1.5:

+§ 1.1.5.1 Dimensions indicated on the Drawings shall be followed.
 Do not scale Drawings.
-Conflicts, discrepancies, and omissions shall be resolved prior to ordering or installing materials and equipment. - § 1.1.5.2 Provide critical clearances, tolerances, and dimensions as indicated.
+Conflicts, discrepancies, and omissions shall be resolved prior to ordering or installing materials and equipment.

+§ 1.1.5.2 Provide critical clearances, tolerances, and dimensions as indicated.
 These critical dimensions are not optional.
 The Architect shall be advised immediately if existing conditions do not permit critical dimensions as shown.
 No consideration will be given any claim based on differences between the actual dimensions and those indicated on the Drawings.

-- § 1.1.5.3 Any modifications to the Drawings shall be approved by the Architect.
-The Architect's decision in matters relating to artistic effect and structural integrity will be final if consistent with the intent of the Contract Documents. - § 1.1.5.4 The Drawings are developed to communicate design intent.
-Assemblies or components required to achieve this design intent are subject to approval by the Architect. - d.
-Delete the second sentence of Subparagraph 1.1.8.
+§ 1.1.5.3 Any modifications to the Drawings shall be approved by the Architect.
+The Architect's decision in matters relating to artistic effect and structural integrity will be final if consistent with the intent of the Contract Documents.

+§ 1.1.5.4 The Drawings are developed to communicate design intent.
+Assemblies or components required to achieve this design intent are subject to approval by the Architect.